hazelflax/hazelflax/hzf.md

 Where p is the probability of a given agent matching.

+(If you just e.g. observe more dust particles floating around, this will decrease the probability of a match, but it doesn’t change one’s circumstances.)

 Bostrom Step 2: The probability of the person in cubicle \#7 being exactly like me is unaffected by the coin flip.
 So, given the evidence there is still a 50% probability of each coin outcome.
 The Doomsday argument is invalid.
 (The problem with the self-sampling assumption seems to be that the probability of any given observer being exactly like you doesn’t necessarily have anything to do with the total number of observers.)

 [1]: <https://www.scientificamerican.com/article/why-the-sleeping-beauty-problem-is-keeping-mathematicians-awake/> "Why the ‘Sleeping Beauty Problem’ Is Keeping Mathematicians Awake"